paracrawl/keops/evaluators.md

 <img width="928" alt="Level 3" src="https://github.com/user-attachments/assets/daba6820-b4f1-4ba0-bbe4-1a33b4adf052" />

 8. LQT (Low Quality Translation).
 The content of both sentences is roughly the same but there are serious translation errors.
 Annotation finishes
 9. CBT (Correct boilerplate translation).
 The content of both sentences is roughly the same but the content is boilerplate.
 Annotation finishes

 If none of these errors apply, the pairs are then considered as **RT (Reasonable Translation):**

-10. RT (Reasonable Translation).
+V. RT (Reasonable Translation).
 The content of both sentences is roughly the same and the translation is at least reasonable.
 Annotation finishes.

 ## Additional Checks

 Independently of the main annotation, the following issues are identified by clicking on the checkbox below the annotation scheme:

 - **Contains offensive or pornographic content**
 - **Not running text**: This means that a substantial part of the text is just a bunch of words together, for which it does not make sense to judge the translation.

 ## Annotation Screen Overview

 This is how the screen will look if a sentence pair reaches the last level:

 <img width="927" alt="Final" src="https://github.com/user-attachments/assets/e5218768-0ffd-46e6-8766-606f61484b22" />

 You can see the **three levels** in the annotation screen and the **two columns**.
 The **blue options** are annotation stoppers (e.g., if the languages are wrong, we do not want to further evaluate this sentence pair), while the **green options** will prompt you to the next set of choices.